palmeroxlii/LambdaCalculusSeriousGame/README.md

   - With Shift, the block is duplicated (leaving the original block in its current position).
 - Delete - Allows blocks to be deleted more easily:
   - By default, blocks are removed by dragging them and dropping them off of the canvas.
-  - With Delete, blocks are removed by highlighting them and pressing the Delete key.
+  - With Delete, blocks are also removed by highlighting them and pressing the Delete key.
 - F2 - Takes a screenshot of the game.
 - Backtick - Copies the current tooltip (e.g. a block that is being hovered over) to the clipboard.